 3. Modern Farmhouse Bedding

-Modern farmhouse bedding focuses on a balance between rustic charm and contemporary clean with a foundation of high-thread-count white sheets and layer on a light grey or charcoal quilted coverlet for a structured look.
-A thick, fluffy duvet in a neutral tone should be folded in thirds at the bottom of the mattress to add complete the farmhouse vibe, use a mix of pillow shams in different sizes, incorporating subtle patterns like ticking stripes or soft windowpane checks.
+Modern farmhouse bedding focuses on a balance between rustic charm and contemporary clean lines.
+Begin with a foundation of high-thread-count white sheets and layer on a light grey or charcoal quilted coverlet for a structured look.
+A thick, fluffy duvet in a neutral tone should be folded in thirds at the bottom of the mattress to add volume.
+To complete the farmhouse vibe, use a mix of pillow shams in different sizes, incorporating subtle patterns like ticking stripes or soft windowpane checks.
 A chunky wool throw draped casually over one corner adds the perfect finishing touch of warmth and comfort to the entire bedroom setup.

 4. Velvet Comforter Set